Kamianka-Buzka: 19th and 20th centuries

+There were also Roman Catholic parish offices which belong to Lviv archdioceses.
+The Roman Catholic parish belongs to Glinianski deanery.
+38 villages belonged to this parish.
+These villages are: Batiatycze, Berbeki, Budki, Czertynie, Dalnicz, Dernow, Gaik, Henrykowka, Horajec, Jagonin, Jazienica Polska, Jazienica Ruska, Ignacowka, Konstantowka, Krasicze, Krzywulanka, Kupiczwola, Lany Niemieckie, Lany Polskie, Lapajowka, Maziarnia Gogulowa, Maziarnia Kamionecka, Neudorf, Nowystaw, Obydow, Podrudne, Podzamcze, Rozanka, Ruda, Sapiezanka, Sokole, Tlumacz, Turki, Zbaniow, Zbronce, Zdeszow, Zubow Most, Zeldec.
+The Greek Catholic parish has its branch in Sapiezanka and it belongs to Busk deanery.

 Independent Ukraine

 Until 18 July 2020, Kamianka-Buzka was the administrative center of Kamianka-Buzka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Kamianka-Buzka Raion was split between Chervonohrad and Lviv Raions, with Kamianka-Buzka itself being transferred to Lviv Raion.

 Demographics

 According to the census of 1880 there were 3751 residents in this city and in the suburb of Podzamcze.
 1096 people lived in the Belzkie suburb, 756 in the Lwowskie and 684 in the Zabuzanskie suburbs.
 Then: 5,701 inhabitants; of which 590 (11.6%) were Roman Catholic, 1641 Greek Catholic (32.1%), 56 non-catholic (1.1%), 2820 Jewish (55.2%).
 During World War II, Jews of the town were murdered in mass execution perpetrated by an Einsatzgruppen.

 Culture

+A 1411 gospel manuscript 1411 stemming from the city was later transported to Kyiv.
+The text of the book is recognized to contain elements of Volhynian dialect.

 Kamianka-Buzka is considered the birthplace of the Ukrainian theatre, with the first theatrical productions by Jakub Gawat presented on the city market in 1619.
 In 1914 the town was the first place where Ivan Franko's drama "Stolen Happiness" was shown to public.

 The town features prominently in book two of And Quiet Flows the Don by Mikhail Sholokhov.